samyuktha-ramesh/Matrix-Calculator/Developer-Documentation.md

-a description that would explain the process of adding new algorithm.

 # Matrix Class
 Matrices in the program are stored as objects that have 2-dimensional arrays that hold values of the type double.
 Each matrix object has three further properties associated with them.
 1) height: This is the number of rows.
 It is of type int.